arcestiaishere/arcestiaishere.github.io/_posts/2015-10-07-New-Blog-has-launched.md

 ---
 layout: post
 title: New Blog has been Launched
-description: My New Blog has been Launched since October 7,2015.
+subtitle: My New Blog has been Launched since October 7,2015.
-date: 2015-10-07
-categories: News
 ---
 ### What Happen with older blog?